 Good grammar is instrumental in conveying ideas with clarity, professionalism, and precision.
 Even so, the informality of e-mail, texting, and tweeting has crept deep into company communications.
-Good grammar is a sign of professional credibility, attention to detail, and learning ability.
+Good grammar signifies professional credibility, attention to detail, and learning ability.

-To provide evidence of the importance of good grammar, the company Grammarly reviewed 100 LinkedIn profiles of native English-speakers in the consumer packaged goods industry.
-Each professional had worked for no more than three employers over the first 10 years of his or her career.
-Half were promoted to director level or above within those 10 years, and the other half were not.
+To provide evidence of the importance of good grammar, a review was conducted of 100 LinkedIn profiles of native English speakers in the consumer packaged goods industry.
+Each professional had worked for no more than three employers over the first ten years of their career.
+Half were promoted to director level or above within those ten years, and the other half were not.

 - Fewer grammar errors correlate with more promotions.
 Professionals with one to four promotions over their 10-year careers made 45% more grammar errors than those with six to nine promotions in the same time frame. ·

-The review clearly supports the hypothesis that good grammar is a predictor of professional success.
+The review supports the hypothesis that good grammar predicts professional success.
 The results are not surprising:·

-- Attention to detail: People who care about their writing demonstrate credibility, professionalism, and accuracy in their work.·
+- Attention to detail: People who care about their writing demonstrate credibility, professionalism, and accuracy.·

-- Critical thinking: Knowing how to structure a grammatically correct sentence is a sign you can analyze and explain complex problems.·
+- Critical thinking: Knowing how to structure a grammatically correct sentence shows you can analyze and explain complex problems.·

-- Intellectual aptitude: If you are a native English-speaker and never learned the difference between it’s and its, an employer might wonder, “What else have you failed to learn that might be useful?”
+- Intellectual aptitude: If you are a native English speaker and have never learned the difference between it’s and its, an employer might wonder, “What else have you failed to learn that might be useful?”

-Grammar analysis is very complex, requiring a deep understanding of the relationships between words.
+Grammar analysis is very complex, requiring a deep understanding of word relationships.
 For this reason, grammar provides a better window into a job applicant’s abilities.
 Companies looking to hire top talent should consider grammar as one predictor of a candidate’s aptitude and success.
-Good grammar is simply good business.
+Good grammar is good business.

 Improve your grammar skills…register for the Academy of Business Training Grammar Workshop.